Flora of Turkey: Vegetation types

 Pinus nigra forms extensive stands in the central Taurus Mts.— between Akseki and Bademli, 1360 m s.l.

 The Pontic mountain range along the north Anatolian coast is a more or less continuous barrier against humid air from the Black Sea, causing high precipitation on the northern slopes of the Pontus all year.
 Climatic conditions on the northern coast therefore resemble those in central Europe and so does the vegetation.
 A limited Mediterranean influence is noticeable only on a very narrow coastal strip, but almost completely missing in the northeast.
 In the lower forest zone often Hornbeam (Carpinus betulus) prevails, frequently intermingled with Sweet Chestnut (Castanea sativa).
 Further up Oriental Beech (Fagus orientalis) and/or Nordmann Fir (Abies nordmanniana) form extensive forests.
 Humidity becomes extremely high in Lazistan, where the Pontic barrier culminates in the nearly 4000 m high Kaçkar Mountains.
 East of Trabzon therefore vegetation becomes somewhat sub-tropic, with a lot of evergreens in the forest and tea plantations everywhere on the slopes.

 South of the Pontic watershed the climate immediately gets drier.
 In the mountains first Abies nordmanniana, but then soon Pinus becomes dominant.
 In the western parts of Anatolia this is often Black Pine (Pinus nigra), in the east nearly exclusively Scots Pine (Pinus sylvestris).
-Penetrating further into the central parts of inner Anatolia leads to still dryer, wintercold conditions.
+Penetrating further into the central parts of inner Anatolia leads to still dryer, winter cold conditions.
 Today the lower parts of central Anatolia are virtually treeless.
 Fields on deep alluvial soils alternate with steppe on the dryer hills.
 But it is still an open question where and to what degree this central Anatolian steppe is due to aridity or to human deforestation.
 Aridity is most pronounced around Tuz Gölü south of Ankara and in the Aras-valley near the Armenian border.
 Between Kağizman and Tuzluca this valley is so dry, that here and there pure salt deposits glitter like white snowfields on the bare slopes.